submariner-io/submariner-website/src/content/development/release-process/_index.en.md

 ### Stable branches and versions

 Stable branches will be maintained for `vx.0` versions and any derived versions.
-For example, versions v0.8.0, v0.8.1 and any other minor release will all be maintained and released on the `release-0.8` branch.
+For example, versions v0.8.0, v0.8.1 and any other minor releases will all be maintained and released on the `release-0.8` branch.

-The automated release process, which is described henceforth, can also create these stable branches when necessary.
+The automated release process described here can also create these stable branches when necessary.
 The branch should be specified in the release YAML file.
 If a stable branch isn't specified, the development branch is used.

 ## Create Submariner product release